ROUVY vs. MyWhoosh: Which App is the Right for You? (2026)

 Both ROUVY and MyWhoosh are suitable apps for structured training.

-In ROUVY, you can browse workouts and filter them based on difficulty, length, etc. Recently, they also added a workout builder and virtual partners.
-You can create a workout based on your needs or upload your own from other apps like TrainingPeaks.
-The virtual partners can keep you company and motivate you to maintain a certain tempo.
+In ROUVY, you can browse workouts and filter them by difficulty, length, and more.
+They recently added a workout builder and virtual partners.
+You can create a workout tailored to your needs or upload one from other apps, such as TrainingPeaks.
+Virtual partners can keep you company and motivate you to maintain a specific pace.

 Winner: It’s a draw